 MAIN ACTIVITIES OF SHOTON FESTIVAL

 Shoton festival starts on the 29th day of the 6th Tibetan month.
 Tibetans use Lunar calendar.
-The festival date usually falls on August.
+According to the world calendar, the festival date usually falls on August.

 The festival is very popular among Tibetans.
 On that day, thousands of Tibetan people gather at Drepung monastery.
 Most of Tibetans wear traditional dress and colorful jewelry and decorations.
 Early in the morning, Drepung Monastery monks display huge Thangka – Buddha Painting.
 Tibetans believe that this Thangka can give blessing.